 2.2 RL Circuits

-The source in an RL circuit can either be a voltage or current source.
+The source in an RL circuit can either be a voltage or a current source.
 In a series RL circuit, the resistor and the inductor are connected in series with each other.
-For such circuits, the current passing through the resistor and the inductor is the same.
-In a parallel RL circuit, the inductor and the resistor are connected in parallel with each other, and the voltage across the resistor and the inductor remain the same.
+For such courses, the recent passing through the resistor and the inductor is the same.
+In a parallel RL circuit, the inductor and the resistor are connected in parallel, and the voltage across the resistor and the inductor remain the same.

 Series RL circuits mostly use in devices instead of parallel RL circuits.